security-alliance/safe-harbor/registry-contracts/README.md

 There are 3 contracts in this system:

--   `SafeHarborRegistry` - Where a mapping of entities to `AgreementV1` addresses are stored and where agreement factories can be enabled or disabled.
+-   `SafeHarborRegistry` - Where adopted agreement addresses are stored, new agreements are registered, and agreement factories are enabled / disabled.
--   `AgreementV1Factory` - Where new Agreements are deployed by protocols calling the `adoptSafeHarbor()` method to officially adopt the agreement.
+-   `AgreementV1Factory` - Where protocols adopt new agreement contracts.
--   `AgreementV1` - Where details for a specific agreement are stored.
+-   `AgreementV1` - Adopted agreements created by protocols.

 ## Setup

-1. The `SafeHarborRegistry` contract is deployed with the admin as `tx.origin`.
+1. The `SafeHarborRegistry` contract is deployed with the admin passed as a constructor argument.
-2. The `AgreementV1Factory` contract is deployed with the `SafeHarborRegistry` address passed in as a constructor argument.
+2. The `AgreementV1Factory` contract is deployed with the `SafeHarborRegistry` address passed as a constructor argument.
-3. The `SafeHarborRegistry` admin calls `enableFactory()` on `SafeHarborRegistry` with the `AgreementV1Factory` address.
+3. The `SafeHarborRegistry` admin calls `enableFactory()` on `SafeHarborRegistry` with the `AgreementV1Factory`'s address.

-In the future SEAL may create newer versions of the Safe Harbor Agreement.
-When this happens a new factory (e.g. `AgreementV2Factory`) will be deployed and the admin will call `enableFactory()` on `SafeHarborRegistry` with the new factory's address.
-Optionally, the admin may disable the old factory to prevent new adoptions using the old agreement structure.
+In the future SEAL may create new versions of this agreement.
+When this happens a new factory (e.g. `AgreementV2Factory`) may be deployed and enabled using the `enableFactory()` method.
+Optionally, the admin may disable old factories to prevent new adoptions using old agreement structures.

 ## Adoption